 Upon acceptance to Columbia, students are required to complete a housing application form indicating their housing preferences.
-All first-year students are required to live on campus unless given specific permission to commute from the home of a parent or guardian by the Assistant Dean for Community Development and Residential Life.
+All first-year students are required to live on campus unless given specific permission to commute from the home of a parent or guardian by the Executive Director of Residential Life.
 Students’ room assignments are then generated through a randomized computer process.

 Students must accept an assignment in their first term of attendance at Columbia and maintain continued occupancy in Columbia Housing residence halls through graduation to maintain guaranteed housing.
 All students who submit their housing materials by the deadline receive equal consideration.
 Seniority and random number selection govern students’ placement in upperclass housing.
 Every Columbia Housing resident who is eligible for housing the following year will register to participate in the Housing Lottery and Room Selection in March/April.
 Rising seniors always get first choice of space, followed by juniors and then sophomores.
 The order within each class is determined by lottery number.
 Detailed information about Room Selection will be posted in early February.